planetfederal/desktop-documentation/installers/source/win/known_issues.rst

   installation directory poses no issues, and the older versions removal won't affect the latest ones.
 * Uninstaller leaves an empty ``Program Files\Boundless\Desktop\1.1`` directory
+* Using the Quick field calculator, the attribute table won't update until you scroll down.

 For a complete list of QGIS 2.18 LTS active regressions see: https://issues.qgis.org/projects/qgis/issues?query_id=143